thearchitector/parceler/README.md

 If you do not want to customize your app in any way, you can simply copy this block and everythig should work fine. _However_, it is very likely (and preferred) that you customize it to your particular needs.

 #### Configuration on Rails
-While the above steps are not explicitly required, it is _highly_ recommended that you create an config file so you can customize this gem's behavior to align with your own app.
+While the above steps are not explicitly required, it is _highly_ recommended that you create a config file so you can customize this gem's behavior to align with your own app.
 You can generate the default configuration initializer by running,

 ```sh
   $ rails g parceler
 ```

 which will place a new file at `config/initializers/parceler.rb`.

+## Origin Story
+I built this gem while working on the MAIS™ business managment and information system developed by [sdbase](sdbase.com).
+At the time of development, we were looking at upgrading the entire stack from EOLed versions of Ruby and Rails to more recent releases.
+Throughout the process, I realized that the new asset management system (`webpacker`) was overly complicated for many of our applications, and as a result provided a reasonably steep learning curve to many of the burgeoning developers with which we were working.
+To mitigate those problems, and to simplify the engineering learning process, I built Parceler to require very little out-of-the-box configuration with very transparent functionality.

 ## License
 This gem is released and published under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause) by Elias Gabriel (@thearchitector).